-The document should contain a list of domains and also indicate that this is the only way to send to them and confirm the TLS connection, be signed by the client approving the request.
+The document should contain a list of domains and also indicate that this is the only way to send to them and confirm the TLS connection.

 The written letter has to be from the domain that is requiring the connection to be established via TLS.
-A company letterhead with the request is adequate.
 The letter should be scanned to a PDF format so that it cannot be changed.
 Recipients must provide the signed document.